osipov/district-insurance-sample/README.md

 Make sure you have an IBM Bluemix account.
 You can get one here: https://apps.admin.ibmcloud.com/manage/trial/bluemix.html

 The following instructions will help you run the demo in a [Docker Machine](https://github.com/osipov/district-insurance-sample/blob/master/README.md#option-1-local-docker-machine).
-You can also use IBM DevOps or an interactive deploy from your command line.
+You can also use IBM DevOps or an interactive deployment to IBM Container Service from your command line.

 Option 1.
 Local Docker Machine
 --------------------